Nutrition for PCOS

 • Micronutrient Density: Ensuring adequate intake of important vitamins and minerals such as inositol, vitamin D, and magnesium.

-The endocrine imbalance characteristic of PCOS can make achieving optimal body composition difficult.
+The hormonal imbalance characteristic of PCOS can make achieving optimal body composition challenging.
 Elevated androgen and insulin levels can favor fat storage.
-Adequate protein intake (recommended 1.6-2.2 g/kg body weight for athletes) is essential for maintaining muscle mass and metabolism.
+Adequate protein intake (recommended 1.6-2.2 g/kg body weight for athletes) is necessary to maintain muscle mass and metabolism.
 Furthermore, sufficient fiber intake (25-30 g/day) supports gut health and regulates appetite.
 For women with PCOS, adequate levels of vitamin D (according to recommendations, often above 20 ng/ml or higher) and magnesium are particularly important, as these micronutrients contribute to insulin sensitivity and hormonal balance.
 Optimized nutrition minimizes the risk of metabolic complications and supports the effectiveness of the training process.

 In my experience, women with PCOS who follow a low glycemic index diet and high protein intake (1.6-2.2 g/kg) report a 30-40% improvement in symptoms and hormonal markers within 3 months. — Petar Mitkov

-🎯 Remember: Optimized nutrition is a key factor in managing PCOS, improving insulin sensitivity, hormonal balance, and supporting athletic performance.
+Remember: Optimized nutrition is an important factor in managing PCOS, improving insulin sensitivity, hormonal balance, and supporting athletic performance.

 From my practice, I notice that strict adherence to the diet is more important than the choice of foods itself.
 I often see improvement just by increasing protein and fiber, without drastic eliminations of entire food groups.
 An individual approach and adaptation to daily life are key to long-term success.